SovereignCloudStack/scs-health-monitor/docs/Metric_List.md

 # METRIC OVERVIEW

 This is an overview on the metrics, that are supposed to be monitored and presented based on the [api_monitor.sh](https://github.com/SovereignCloudStack/openstack-health-monitor/blob/084e8960d9348af7b3c5c9927a1ebaebf4be48f9/api_monitor.sh) and the connected [grafana dashboard](https://github.com/SovereignCloudStack/openstack-health-monitor/tree/main/dashboard).
-The first table explains the grafana-variables that enable the dashboard to be dynamic as they present keys to be filtered by the user, to reduce the metrics to certain
+The first table explains the grafana-variables that enable the dashboard to be dynamic as they present keys to be filtered by the user in order to specify the results.

+The next table presents the metrics of the actual dashboard panels and their InfluxDB-Query, which has to be translated into PromQL for we are using prometheus for pushing and scraping metrics.

+below that we find the Varible-Tables, that explain the keys and tags (in PromQL: labels) created in the api_monitor.sh to add more information to the metrics like making them seperable and provide more informations.
+It is explained how and where these keys are generated in the source code.
+As the gneration of these monitoring keys and tags is highly connected to the functional part of the testing this is an approach to breakdown the source code and deliver a look up table in order to create the new testing modules in the behavoir driven design.

+Therefore the parent or root functions for all the creation, deletion and waiting functions in the source code are explained in the last section of this documentation.

 ## Variables